 Willawaw Journal is an FREE online journal for poetry and art, published three times per year.
 Each issue features a poem prompt or mentor poem from one of our Northwest Poets Laureate (including Canada, Alaska) so that our readers and writers have a good measure of what we consider quality work.
 The poem prompt is provided to inspire our writers and artists–a jumping-off point.
 Play with the possibilities.
 The editor will do the same, providing some modeling for your explorations.
-Click here and scroll down for examples.
+Click here and scroll down for an example or go to Poet Laureate Prompts in the menu for all the prompts to date.

 These are some themes from the first and second issues of Willawaw Journal: